Home Remedies for Slow-Drains from a San Diego Plumbing Service

 The Baking Soda and Vinegar Solution

 One of the oldest home remedies for slow drains is baking soda and white vinegar.
 This can scrub anything it touches, like clogged drains.
 Pour half a cup of baking soda, followed by a cup of white vinegar, down your bathtub drain.
 Allow five minutes for the foam to loosen the blockage.
 Turn your hot water on and let it run for 30 seconds.
 Test your tub if the water starts draining better.

 You can also use a plunger for added pressure, which should clear the blockage.

 Commercial Drain Cleaners

 Another option is to buy drain cleaners.
-But find one that doesn’t contain too many harsh chemicals.
-For stubborn bathtub drains, call professional plumbing services in San Diego.
+Find one that doesn’t contain too many harsh chemicals.
+For stubborn bathtub drains, call 1-800-anytyme to assist you – (760) 477-0072.
 Don’t wait for the slow pace to manifest in different plumbing issues around your home.
-And get your slow drains fixed today.
+Get your slow drains fixed today.